Crawling Module additional configuration

 On March 23, 2020, Coveo disabled the TLS 1.1 protocol within its products, as it’s no longer considered secure.
 Coveo now enforces TLS 1.2 for all client communications.

-While the transition has taken place across Coveo’s products, it didn’t affect your Coveo On-Premises Crawling Module sources since they are located in your on-premises environment.
+While the transition has taken place across Coveo’s products, it didn’t affect your Coveo Crawling Module sources since they are located in your on-premises environment.
 Therefore, the decision to keep crawling your content using TLS 1.1 or to switch to TLS 1.2 or greater is yours to make.

 To switch to TLS 1.2 or greater